Mohd Rashid Hasnon: Political career

 Rashid became the chairman of GERAK Penang in 1999.
 In 2001, he held the position as PKR State Treasurer.
 He was one of the founding members of PKR in Penang and has been serving as vice-chairman of Penang State PKR, the opposition party then in Malaysia.

-He was elected as Penang State Legislative Assemblyman for Pantai Jerejak in 2013 election with a bigger majority vote than his predecessor and was appointed as the Deputy Chief Minister 1 of Penang.
+He was elected as Penang State Legislative Assemblyman for Pantai Jerejak in the 2013 election with a bigger majority vote than his predecessor and was appointed as the Deputy Chief Minister 1 of Penang.
 He was sworn into the position which was assigned to PKR since Pakatan Rakyat took over Penang on 9 May 2013 to succeed Dato' Mansor Othman.
 Rashid was also the Penang State Executive Council Member in the portfolio of Industrial Development & International Trade, Entrepreneurial Development, Cooperative and Community Relation.
 He was also the deputy-chairman of Perbadanan Bekalan Air Pulau Pinang (PBAPP) board of directors.
 He was also the Deputy Chairman of Penang Development Corporation (PDC).

-In May 2018 election, he went back to his home state Johor and contested the parliamentary seat of Batu Pahat.
+In the May 2018 election, he went back to his home state Johor and contested the parliamentary seat of Batu Pahat.
 He successfully defeated his opponents from BN and PAS with majority of 17,894.